AppleNectar/dev-php-app/README.md

 - Use the official image of php
 - The execution user has the same user name and user id as Nginx.
-- Listen on port 9000 of TCP
+- Listen on port 9001 of TCP
-- Xdebug extension is valid (Listen on port 9001)
+- Xdebug extension is valid (Listen on port 9000 / Default idekey "IDEKEY")
 - PHP extension that Laravel depends on is installed
 - Composer is installed system-wide
 - php-cs-fixer is installed system wide